A systematic procedure to build the beyond generalized Proca field theory: General procedure

 \subsection{Test Lagrangians}

 Write down all possible test Lagrangians in a flat spacetime using group theory.
 The Lorentz-invariant quantities are constructed out of the metric $g_{\mu\nu}$ and the Levi-Civita tensor $\epsilon_{\mu\nu\rho\sigma}$.
 In Table~\ref{table:nLs}, we show the number of Lorentz scalars that can be constructed with multiple copies of $A_\mu$~\cite{Allys:2016kbq}, whereas, in Table \ref{table:nders}, we show the number of Lorentz scalars that can be built for a given product of vector fields and vector field derivatives~\cite{Allys:2016kbq}.
+These tables are non exhaustive.

 It is worth stressing that, when doing the respective contractions, some Lorentz scalars could be identical to each other and thus the number of independent terms would be reduced.

 Using group theory in this way, we can assure that all possible terms are written down, and that they are linearly independent.